Although it was introduced around the same time, the Bill of Rights is separate from the main constitution.

 Bill of Rights

 The Bill of Rights is arguably one of the most important sections of the United States Constitution.
-It is the first ten amendments made to the original Constitution, which protects individual citizens from potential abuses of rights from the federal government.
+It is the first ten amendments made to the original constitution, which protects the individual rights of citizens from potential abuses of rights from the federal government.

 However, the Bill of Rights was not accepted outright and without question.
-It took over two years of debate for the Bill of Rights to be officially included in the final Constitution adopted by Congress in 1788.
+It took over two years of debate for the Bill of Rights to be officially included in the constitution adopted by Congress in 1788.

 Why Was the Bill of Rights Written?